envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is the Big O of an Array unshift operation? (aka **deletion**: Array.unshift())
 A: O(n)

+#### C2

+Q: What are the 2 types of Arrays?
+A: Dynamic and Static

+Q: What is a dynamic array?
+A: An array that can grow in size when it needs to.
+No specification of size is needed when it is initiated.

+Q: What is a static array?
+A: A fixed size array.
+Must specify the size when it is initiated.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie